cyverse/clank/README.md

 ## Supported Operating Systems

 At this time, Clank only supports deploying Atmosphere to Ubuntu 14.04.
-The deployment host which runs Clank can run operating system which supports Ansible.
+The deployment host which runs Clank can run any operating system which supports Ansible.

 ## Usage